contentful/contentful-export/README.md

 Proxy configuration in HTTP auth format: `host:port` or `user:password@host:port`

 #### `maxAllowedLimit` [number] [default: 1000]
-How many items per page per request
+The number of items per page per request

 ### Other